On This Day February 25 1984 - Jump by Van Halen Became the Number One Song in America

 Jump was the lead single from Van Halen’s sixth studio album 1984.
 With its memorable keyboard riff performed by Eddie Van Halen the song represented a shift from the band’s previous guitar driven sound.
 Frontman David Lee Roth’s energetic vocals and the song’s catchy chorus made it an instant classic.
 It helped 1984 become one of the band’s most successful albums reaching number two on the Billboard 200 and eventually selling over 10 million copies.

-Despite initial skepticism from some band members about using keyboards Jump proved to be a groundbreaking hit that broadened Van Halen’s audience.
+During the recording there was initial skepticism from some band members about using keyboards but Jump proved to be a groundbreaking hit that broadened Van Halen’s audience.
 Its iconic music video featuring Roth’s signature high kicks and the band’s dynamic performance was in heavy rotation on MTV further boosting its popularity.

 Comments